jbuisine/macop/paper.md

 # Conclusion

 Macop proposes a simple structure of interaction of the main elements (algorithms, operators, solutions, AOS, callbacks) for the resolution of operational research problems.
-From its generic structure, it is possible, thanks to the dynamic programming paradigm of the Python language, to easily allow the extension and implementation of new algorithms.
+From its generic structure, it is possible, thanks to the dynamic programming paradigm of the Python language, to easily allow the extension and implementation of new algorithms and problems.
 Based on simple concepts, this package can therefore meet the needs of rapid problem implementation.
-It can therefore also be used for quick case studies.
+It can also be used for quick case studies.

 # Acknowledgements